SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 were examined again in FrackFinder 2013 against the 2013 imagery.
 This helps build a more complete history for any given site.

+The task creation method and application were used from 2005-2010.

 Tadpole 2013 Workflow